josegpl/Kalman_Filter/README.md

 # Kalman_Filter

-Kalman Filter implemented in Python language for better estimation of position and velocity of an Airplane, given a set of observations.
+Kalman Filter implemented in Python language for better estimation of position and velocity of an Aircraft given a set of observations.